Close to home

 MINSTER (OH) OKTOBERFEST- 39 miles south of Van Wert

 A celebration that brings thousands of visitors to Minster to experience true German heritage.
 There's plenty of great German food, music, games, contests, rides, craft show, and a fantastic Oktoberfest parade.
-October 5 - 7.
+Minster Oktoberfest is always held the first weekend of the first Sunday in October.

 KENDALLVILLE (IN) APPLE FESTIVAL - 67 miles northwest of Van Wert